Let’s talk about Puchjournalen – a Swedish magazine from the 1970s for moped enthusiasts – particularly those who rode Puchs.

 I don’t know – this is the only issue that contains this comic strip.
 None of the other issues that I could find (physical or digital) have another Minne, Manne, Malte comic strip.

 So I guess we’ll never find out what happened to poor Malte.
-I suppose that he got 25 to life after being indicted by a kangaroo court, with Karen as the judge.
+I suppose that he got 25 to life after being indicted by a kangaroo court.

 The biggest thing to talk about for this issue is the Puch VZ50 endurance test in Teknikens Värld (which translates to “Technology’s World”).